Also known as:

 Education and training

-You can work as a tree faller without any formal qualifications and get training on the job, however you can also complete a traineeship.
-The harvesting technician traineeship usually takes 12 months to complete.
+It is possible to work as a tree faller without any formal qualifications and get training on the job.

 Apprenticeships and traineeships